momar082026/Crowdfunding_ETL/README.md

 DROP TABLE IF EXISTS category;
 DROP TABLE IF EXISTS subcategory;
 DROP TABLE IF EXISTS contacts;
-DROP TABLE IF EXISTS Compaign;
+DROP TABLE IF EXISTS campaign;
 Execute the entire script to create the tables.

 2. Import the Data
-   After executing the schema, import the CSV data into the database tables in the following order:
+   After executing the schema, import the CSV data in the output folder into the database tables in the following order:

 category
 subcategory
 contacts
 campaign
-You can import the data using the Import/Export feature in PGAdmin.
+You can import the data using the Import/Export features in PGAdmin.

 3. Run SELECT Statements
    Open a new query and run the following SELECT statements to ensure the tables function properly: